Rholais/ingress-medal-arts/xingqing-campus-of-xjtu-cruise.md

 10. 西花园
 	1. How many holes are here in this sculpture?
 	2. 2
+	3. A couple of holes are in this sculpture.

 11. Rock Statue in Xincheng
 	1. Which year was the nationwide college admission examinations restored in?